Jeff-Oliver/hemlock_image_poisoner/README.md

  ## Conclusion & Next Steps

  In order to maintain a reasonable scope for this project we had to keep our initial work very brief.
 For this initial phase we worked on cleaning up the model & trying out various adversial attack methods.
 For our next steps if we ever continue this project we will take some time on developing a robust Streamlit interface.
+A lot of our code is commented out within our code.

 ## Acknowledgments